laravel/docs/helpers.md

 <a name="method-asset"></a>
 #### `asset()` {#collection-method}

-Generate a URL for an asset.
+Generate a URL for an asset:

 	$url = asset('img/photo.jpg');

 <a name="method-secure-asset"></a>
 #### `secure_asset()` {#collection-method}

-Generate a URL for an asset using HTTPS.
+Generate a URL for an asset using HTTPS:

 	echo secure_asset('foo/bar.zip', $title, $attributes = []);